quite/i3gopher/README.md

 ## TODO

-- No thought about floating containers.
+- Consider floating containers.
+Should they be ignored?
+Or kept in a separate history?
+Since i3 has `focus mode_toggle` which focused the last floating or tiling container.

-- ...
+- How deep does the stack need to be?